material-motion/material-motion/concepts/patterns.md

 It is important that the Coordinator not be involved in the Execution of any Plans.
 Coordinators generally live in the "application" space, while Executions may occur anywhere else.

-This pattern allows Coordinators to be written in a separate language from the application code.
-It allows Coordinators to communicate over the wire between devices.
+This pattern allows Coordinators to be written in a separate language from the application code (see: [Runtime](runtime.md)).
+It allows Coordinators to communicate over the wire between devices (see: [Applications](../applications/).

 ## Next up: Runtimes